Configuring Cloudflare Tunnel

 Since your domain will be proxied through Cloudflare, you can take advantage of all the security and enhancement features Cloudflare has to offer.

-As you’ve seen from this blog post, setting up Cloudflare tunnels is a pretty straight forward and simple process.
+As you’ve seen from this blog post, setting up Cloudflare tunnel is a pretty straight forward and simple process.

 Check out the official documentation for even more tunnel possibilities and use cases.
 We’ve been running Cloudflare tunnel in production for a while and it handles production level traffic without a sweat. 🙂